oxfordbds/oxfordbds.github.io/index.markdown

 [Archive of Freedom of Information Requests](./archiveoffois.md).

-The BDS Coalition and a coalition of members of the Oxford colleges have created a roadmap for change including comprehensive steps for colleges to take do increase transparency and divest from arms and Israeli crimes.
+The BDS Coalition and a coalition of members of the Oxford colleges have created a roadmap for change.
+This roadmap includes comprehensive steps colleges should take to increase transparency and divest from arms and Israeli crimes.

 [A Roadmap for Oxford Colleges](https://oxfordbds.github.io/data/collegeroadmap.pdf).